 REMEMBER!
 The purpose of the LIST PRICE is to ATTRACT BUYERS to your listing.
 Your LIST PRICE is not your SALE PRICE!!!

 What happens if you under-price or over-price your listing?

 |If you price it too low||It is most likely that you will get multiple offers.
 You’ll likely go for “Highest & Best Offer” or counter the best offers to finalize the sale price with the buyer.
 And you will sell at market price|

 |If you price it too high||You will get little traffic.
 It’ll make you drop the price, and you will sell at the market price|

-Real estate agents create what’s called a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
-If you are opting for “for sale by owner” (FSBO) then you can easily create your CMA with Zillow and Redfin and understand how selling a home in Hawaii or any other state works.
+Hawaii real estate agents create what’s called a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
+If you are opting for “for sale by owner” (FSBO) then you can easily create your CMA with Zillow and Redfin and understand how selling a home in Hawaii by owner or any other state works.

 3. Options For Selling Real Estate In Hawaii

 You have various pathways when it comes to selling a house in Hawaii.
 Selecting the right one at the right time can help you save thousands of dollars.

 Option 1: Sell Your Home For Sale By Owner